 Open Disk Management in your own server, check your disk partition structure and other information.
 Find out the reason and follow the corresponding method below.

-Let’s begin from the most common situation, Extend Volume greyed out to C drive after shrinking D (or other partition).
+Let’s begin from the most common situation, extend C drive greyed out after shrinking D (or other partition).

-How to fix Windows Server 2016 Extend Volume greyed out in C drive:
+How to fix Windows Server 2016 Extend Volume greyed out for C drive: